Potato Bread

 • Then switch to the dough hook and beat on medium-high speed for 5-7 minutes.
 The dough should be slightly sticky.

-• Cover the pans and put them in a warm place, allowing the dough to rise again until almost double (about 25 minutes).
+• Cover the pans and put them in a warm place, allowing the dough to rise again white the oven is preheating to 350ยบF.

 • Bake the bread (uncovered) for 30-35 minutes or until the tops are dry and firm, with a golden brown color.

-• Remove the bread from the pans and allow them to cool on a wire rack.
+• Remove the bread from the pans and allow the loaves to cool on a wire rack.

 Video